a5anka/a5anka.github.io/content/blog/common-azure-pipeline-automations-part-1/index.md

 ---
-title: "Common Azure pipeline trigger usecases"
+title: "Common Azure pipeline trigger usecase - part 1"
 description: "Examines how the trigger paramter can be used to implement some of the common automations"
-date: "2020-05-10"
+date: "2020-05-30"
 ---

 Azure pipelines are also kind of programs.
 There are inputs, outputs and a processing logic.
 In most